Gregory Cochran's "gay germ" hypothesis posits that male homosexuality is likely caused by a germ.

 - Influenza causes humans to be more social in the days prior to the noticeable effects.

 - Toxoplasma (see below) causes rats to be (sexually) attracted to cat urine;

 Consider that there is already a known similar germ,

-A contagion by the microscopic parasite "Toxoplasma gondii" that is thought to be able to infect all warm blooded animals (including humans), but particularly infects rats, rewires their brain to not only stop fearing cats (a natural predator), but also become sexually attracted to cat urine.
+A microscopic parasite whose contagion is called "Toxoplasmosis".
+It is thought to be able to infect all warm blooded animals (including humans), but particularly infects rats, rewires their brain to not only stop fearing cats (a natural predator), but also become sexually attracted to cat urine.
 The parasite does this because it (Toxoplasma gondii) can only reproduce inside of cat guts, so it changes the host-rat's behavior to get the rat eaten by cats so that the parasite can reproduce (to the detriment of the rat).
 Stated again for emphasis, it's already proven that microorganisms can reprogram warm-blooded animals' sexual attraction.
 And it is already proven that humans are not immune to this specific microorganism (we do not know all of its effects in humans yet).

 Given that there are many more examples of behavior-altering agents (mostly viruses), this leads to the conclusion that a pathogen changing sexual orientation is far from impossible.
 It would explain the frequency in Western populations and the absence in hunter-gatherers.